性视界传媒

 Research and teaching interests

-Leah Payne (PhD, Vanderbilt University) is an associate professor of American religious history at 性视界传媒 and Portland Seminary.
-She is also the principal investigator for two Lilly Endowment, Inc. initiatives: the Institute for Pastoral and Congregational Thriving at Portland Seminary and Theologia: the 性视界传媒 Summer Theology Institute.
+Leah Payn is associate professor of American religious history at Portland Seminary, and principal investigator for the Institute for Pastoral and Congregational Thriving at Portland Seminary, a Lilly Endowment, Inc.-funded initiative.

 Academic Background